kanoszii/OOP_Snake/README.md

 Designed as an attempt to recreate the popular game Snake.

 __REQUIRED:__
-You should update the path for saving the best score.
+* You should update the path for saving the best score.
 To accomplish this, navigate to the scoreboard.py file and modify lines 11 and 35 (they are commented).
+* You need to have Caps Lock turned on (otherwise you won't be able to control the Snake).

 _OPTIONAL:_
 _You can adjust the path to the sound that is played when the snake "eats.", I attached it with the rest of files in this project._